earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 Ruby, C++, Java, PHP, C
 </div>

 [^1]: What is included here are languages with more than 4200 stack overflow survey responses.
 I dropped HTML and SQL because they aren't pacmac-complete.
 And I also dropped Bash and Powershell because their scripting usage makes them less relevant to today's topic.
-See the full results [here](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted)
+See the full results [on Stack Overflow](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted).

 So last developer survey, I wrote this post about [Green VS Brown languages](/blog/brown-green-language).
 In it, I said that when people like a new programming language, they judge it from a biased perspective because new things get used for new development, whereas the older things get used in existing projects, which are less exciting.
-So today, I'd like to talk about something big that misses: **Langauge tooling is getting better**[^2].
+So today, I'd like to talk about something big that misses: **Language tooling is getting better**[^2].

-[^2]: Langauge syntax and semantics also gets better over time as well.
+[^2]: Language syntax and semantics also gets better over time as well.
 But its harder to talk about because people have strong opinions.
 Syntactic sugar is good, or its bad.
 Operator overloading is good or its bad.
 Borrow checking is good or unneeded with state of the art GCs.
 Innovation is happening here, but my favorite example of innovation might be your example that we've strayed to far from god (Or K&R).

 ## Raising the Stakes - Go vs Rust